A parent or legal guardian applying to enrol a child in a government school completes an Application for Admission (enrolment) form.

 Parents/guardians must ensure that their child's birth certificate, immunisation records, school reports from the previous school, and any Family Court orders or parenting plans registered with the Family Court, are provided at the time of enrolment.

 Submitting an Application for Admission does not mean that the school has accepted the enrolment.
 The Principal takes into consideration the existing and projected effects of the application on classroom accommodation space and whether an appropriate educational program can be provided for your child at the school.
 The school Principal will notify you if your application is accepted.

-Holiday Break: Saturday 4 July - Sunday 19 July
+Holiday Break: Sat 1 July – Mon17 July

 Students should not arrive at school before 8:20am except for teacher supervised activities.